techy-robot/wakapi-anyide/README.md

 > [!IMPORTANT]
 > wakapi-anyide only supports Linux.
 This is due to it using inotify.
+> This may change in the future.

 > [!IMPORTANT]
 > wakapi-anyide is still in development.
-It is not feature complete.
+Some things probably won't work.

 ## Alternatives